nginxinc/ansible-role-nginx/SUPPORT.md

 # Support

-We use GitHub for tracking bugs and feature requests related to the Ansible NGINX role.

 ## Ask a Question

+We use GitHub for tracking bugs and feature requests related to this project.

-Don't know how something works?
-Curious if the Ansible NGINX role can achieve your desired functionality?
+Don't know how something in this project works?
+Curious if this project can achieve your desired functionality?
 Please open an issue on GitHub with the label `question`.

 ## NGINX Specific Questions and/or Issues